-However is your mindset REALLY where it needs to be to call yourself a true entrepreneur?
-Or do you still have one foot out the door into the world of employee mindset.
+However, is your mindset REALLY where it needs to be to call yourself a true entrepreneur?
+Or do you still have one foot out the door into the world of the employee mindset?

 But the truth of the matter is that if you’re of the entrepreneur mindset, and you want to become successful as an entrepreneur, you want to be all in!